o3de/o3de-physics-test-scene/README.md

 Level name `robotic_arm.prefab`

 Test level with improted robot using URDF importer.
 The scene is used to test developed API to PhysX joints.
-It is using this experimental branch from O3DE: https://github.com/michalpelka/o3de/tree/add_physx_joint_control

 ![Robotic arm simulation](Doc/robotic_arm.gif)